Termite Identification & Prevention

 How Do I Get Rid Of Termites?

 The best way to protect your New Jersey home or business against destructive termite invasions is to partner with the Alliance Pest Services professionals.
-Through thorough inspections, installation of the Advanced termite baiting system, and spot treatments, we will eliminate termites from your property and prevent them from reinfesting.
+Through thorough inspections and installation of the Sentricon Termite Treatment, we will eliminate termites from your property and prevent them from reinfesting.

 We want to work with you to learn more about your New Jersey property and determine how we can work together to keep it free of termites and other pests!
 If you live in Monmouth County, NJ, and would like to learn more about our termite control solutions, give us a call today!

 How Can I Prevent Termites In The Future?

 - Repair any wood in or on your house damaged by water.